Working at the estate since 2010

-G: Which of your recent accomplishments would you like to share with your customers?
+G: Which of your recent accomplishments would you like to share with our customers?

-G: What future project are you currently working on?
+G: What future projects are you currently working on?

 Gerda: What are your priorities in terms of business development?

-G: What sales support materials are available to distributors to promote your wines?
+G: What sales support materials are available to distributors to promote your wine?